 "This is about a way of living your life which most people don't talk about.
 As you approach your career, you'll hear about 'following your passion', or 'doing something you love'.
 This is about something different: finding and following a principle.
 Something you believe is important and necessary and right and using that to guide what you do."

-This is a talk in three parts: Bret describes his own principle, then describes some other people who have lived principled lives, and then uses both previous sections to illustrate how you can find and follow your own principle.
+This is a talk in three parts: Bret describes his own principle, then describes some other people who have lived principled lives, and finally uses both previous sections to illustrate how you can find and follow your own principle.

 "Bringing ideas into the world is one of the most important things that people do and great ideas - art, stories, inventions and scientific theories - take on lives of their own which give meaning to our lives as people."